Tony Mazzocchi: The Silkwood case

-Karen Silkwood died in a car accident on November 13, 1974, while on her way to talk with a Times reporter about the safety violations at the Crescent plant.
+Karen Silkwood died in a car accident on November 13, 1974 while on her way to deliver evidence to New York Times reporter David Burnham about the safety violations at the Crescent plant.
+The evidence she had collected was missing from her car at the crash site.
 Alerted to suspicious aspects of the accident, Mazzocchi permitted the use of OCAW funds to hire a former police officer-turned-private investigator to examine the accident scene and Silkwood's car.
-After the investigator found evidence that Silkwood's car may have been forced off the road and that Silkwood was awake when the crash occurred (rather than asleep at the wheel as Oklahoma state police had concluded), Mazzocchi asked the Attorney General William B. Saxbe on November 19, 1974, to investigate Silkwood's death.
-Mazzocchi also released a statement to the press, prematurely as it turned out: The private investigator's report had not yet been written, and the press release exposed the investigator to harassment and press mis-reporting which severely muddled OCAW's case that Silkwood may have been murdered.
-When the AEC concluded that Silkwood had not been contaminated accidentally, Mazzocchi was pleased with the result.
-He was not pleased when the AEC refused any attempt to try to discover how she had been poisoned.
+After the investigator found indications that her car may have been forced off the road and that she was awake when the crash occurred (rather than asleep at the wheel as Oklahoma state police had concluded), Mazzocchi asked U.S. Attorney General William B. Saxbe on November 19, 1974 to investigate Silkwood's death.
+Mazzocchi also released a statement to the press, prematurely as it turned out: The private investigator's report had not yet been written, and the press release exposed the investigator to harassment and press misreporting which severely muddled OCAW's case that Silkwood may have been murdered.
+When the AEC concluded that she had not been contaminated accidentally, Mazzocchi was pleased with the result.
+He was not pleased when the AEC refused any attempt to try to determine how she had been poisoned with plutonium.
 The Attorney General closed the investigation into Silkwood's death on April 30, 1975, saying there was no evidence of foul play.

 Mazzocchi assisted other workers who had been retaliated against for speaking out against safety and health violations at the Kerr-McGee plant.
 When two OCAW members who had helped Silkwood were fired on what Mazzocchi felt were trumped-up charges of drug abuse, he filed charges with the AEC and the National Labor Relations Board (NLRB), accusing Kerr-McGee of violating federal law.
 An arbitrator reinstated one worker with back pay.
 The AEC sent its complaint to the Federal Bureau of Investigation (FBI), as retaliation against a whistleblower is a criminal violation of federal law.
 The FBI referred the matter to the Attorney General, and the complaint was never acted on.
 The NLRB issued a complaint against Kerr-McGee for violating the National Labor Relations Act, but never sought court enforcement of its order.
 The NLRB referred its charges to the Attorney General for prosecution, but no action was taken.

-Although Mazzocchi continued to fight for worker health and safety issues at Kerr-McGee, he was forced to cease any further investigations into Silkwood's death in 1975.
-Union members began to fear the AEC or the company might close the plant, and Mazzocchi was forced to weigh the livelihoods of hundreds of members against any additional investigation.
+Although Mazzocchi continued to fight for worker health and safety issues at Kerr-McGee, he was compelled in 1975 to cease any further investigations into Silkwood's death.
+Union members began to fear that the AEC or the company might close the plant, and Mazzocchi was forced to weigh the livelihoods of hundreds of members against any additional investigation.